 This procedure uses sound waves to outline the kidneys and bladder.
 It will enable us to see the degree of hydronephrosis.

 Images from the ultrasound are used to evaluate the size and appearance of the “collecting system” (which is made up of the renal pelvis and calyces), and the appearance of the renal parenchyma, ureter and bladder.

 In a voiding cystourethrogram (VCUG), a catheter (tube) is placed through your child’s urethra into the bladder.
 The tube will be used to slowly fill the bladder with a contrast solution and pictures will be taken.

 While the bladder is being filled, a special machine (fluoroscopy) is used to take pictures.
 If special ultrasound contrast is used, these pictures can be taken with an ultrasound machine (this is called a contrast-enhanced voiding cystourethrogram or CeVUS).
 The radiologist looks to see if any of the solution is going back up into the kidneys.
 This study confirms the diagnosis of VUR.

 Additional pictures are taken while your child is urinating.
 The radiologist will look at the urethra while urine is passing to be sure there is no blockage noted (PUV, or improper contraction of the urethral sphincter).

 MAG III renal scan

-This study will be performed to determine how each kidney is functioning and the degree of blockage, if noted.
+This study may be performed to determine how each kidney is functioning and how well the kidney drains into the ureter and down into the bladder.
 An intravenous line (IV) is used to inject a special solution called an isotope into the veins.
-The isotope makes it possible to see the kidneys clearly.
+The isotope is processed by the kidney so that it can show how well the kidney works.
+A catheter will also be placed into your child’s bladder to make sure the bladder is empty all the time.
 Pictures of the kidneys will be taken with a large X-ray machine that rotates around your child.